michelesr/thesis/src/ci.md

 ## Gogs - Go Git Service

-*Gogs* (Go Git Service) is an open source lightweight Git Service that will be used as *SCM* (Source Code Management) tool.
+*Gogs* (Go Git Service) is an open source lightweight Git Service that plays the role of *SCM* (Source Code Management) in the Continuous Integration implementation.
 Gogs is written in the Go programming language, that is a compiled language.
 Go uses a static linking of libraries for producing a single binary that can be run in all Linux distribution without install any dependency, so Gogs is composed of a single binary.
 In order to install Gogs, a prebuilt image from Docker Hub can be used:

     $ docker pull codeskyblue/docker-gogs
     $ docker run --name gogs -d \